-If you want to work in childcare, the minimum certification required is the CHC30113 Certificate III in Early Childhood Education and Care.
+If you want to work in childcare, a valuable certification would be the CHC30213 Certificate III in Education Support.
 OC offers this as an online course that also includes 120 hours of work placement.
 This means that you can obtain the right qualification needed for the job while also gaining hands-on experience.

 But when it comes to experience, don’t forget to include lived experiences, too.
 If you’ve had experience as a parent raising your own children or helping others care for their children, even if it wasn’t a paid position, this is still incredible valuable experience you can mention to prospective employers.

 The skills you need to work in childcare

 “When recruiting educators, the skills that I'm looking for is a willingness to learn, a passion for early childhood, and a strong communicator as we continually work as part of a team,” advises Steph.

 Here are some of the other skills employers often look for in job applicants for childcare work:

 If you’re prone to losing your cool and getting frustrated when things don’t work as intended, you need to develop patience before entering a career as an Early Childhood Educator.
 Children can sometimes be challenging to work with, and you need to make sure you remain calm around them at all times – no matter how hard they push your buttons.